lucee/lucee-docs/docs/03.reference/02.tags/cookie/_attributes/preservecase.md

-if set to true Lucee keep the original case for the name, otherise the name is converted to a upper case string
+if set to true Lucee keep the original case for the name, otherwise the name is converted to a upper case string